 Although Warning sold well out of the gate, earning Gold status on December 1, 2000, it would go on to be the first major label Green Day album to not achieve Platinum status*.
 The album was released when file sharing services such as Napster began to cannibalize record sales but Warning‘s sales were mostly hurt by singles that didn’t garner a whole lot of attention from rock radio aside from ‘Minority’ which performed moderately well.

-* Sales figures tracked down from Soundscan indicate the record has now sold 1,250,000 copies which should make it eligible for Platinum certification.
+* Sales figures tracked down from Soundscan indicate the record has now sold 1,400,000 copies which should make it easily eligible for Platinum certification.

 Ten years after hitting it big with Dookie Green Day released their second most successful album American Idiot.
 On the strength of the hit title track first single, the album would achieve Gold and Platinum status in under two months, awarded on November 10, 2004.
 The record would go on to sell 5 million copies over the course of two years before topping out at 6x Platinum on January 24, 2013.

 The five year gap between the bands smash hit American Idiot‘s release and it’s ambitious follow up may have contributed to lower than expected album sales but it do go on to sell over a million copies, the last Green Day record to date to do so.
 The album was certified Gold on June 25, 2009 and Platinum on February 17, 2011.